numaer/bayesian-spine-classification/README.md

 # Bayesian Logistic Regression Modelling for Back Pain Abnormality

+Numaer Zaker \<nzaker3@gatech.edu\><br/>
+IsYE 6420 - Bayesian Statistics - Fall 2020<br/>
+Georgia Institute of Technology<br/>

-### How to Run
+### How to Run Code Over CLI

-Please ensure you run the code with python 3.7>.
+Please ensure you run the code with python 3.6.8>.
 For this project, I use Python 3.8.3.
 The code below will install the requirements and then run the project code

 ```
 pip install -r requirements.txt